How to Bake a Whole Chicken

 What a cute email – you gave me a good laugh, not because I think you're odd, instead because I used to be the same way!
 Now that I've learned how to bake a whole chicken, it's seems super easy, and you'll feel that way soon too. 🙂

 Here's how to bake a whole chicken:

 - First thaw it safely – in the fridge for a couple days or in cold water for a few hours.

-- Rinse out the cavity, pat dry with a little paper towel, and place breast-side up in a buttered baking dish.
+- Rinse out the cavity, pat dry with a little paper towel, and place breast-side down in a buttered baking dish.
+(Some say breast side UP, others say DOWN makes it juicier.)
 We use our stoneware that has a cover, but you don't have to use a covered dish.

 - You could also throw in hunks of washed vegetables cut into chunks, like potatoes, carrots, celery, onions, and some garlic cloves too.

-- Be sure to add a little water so the bones in the chicken will make broth as it cooks, which you will turn into gravy, of course. 🙂
+- Be sure to add a little water, about 1-2 cups so the bones in the chicken will make broth as it cooks, which you will turn into gravy, of course. 🙂

-- Bake a 3-4 pound bird for 50-60 minutes, or until a thermometer inserted into the thickest part of the thigh registers 165*.
+- Bake for 15 minutes at 450* and then turn the oven down to 350* and cook for 20 minutes per pound, until a thermometer inserted into the thickest part of the breast registers 160*.
 Larger birds and those filled with stuffing take longer to cook.

-- If you cook it uncovered, just watch it and if it starts to get too brown, cover with some foil.
+- If you cook it uncovered (gets more golden brown this way), just watch it and if it starts to get too brown, cover with some foil.